ipsonicso/final-applied-ai-taste-tuner-2.0/README.md

 **PLAN**
 - I decided to design my program for testing with 3 modes
     1) the original iteration of the project
+    2) an offline enhanced version that
+        - uses the offline dictionary for genre information
+        - the online version would default to this when not connected or API problems
-    2) an online version that
+    3) an online version that
         - uses a music aggregator's statistics for live and relevant tag information
-        - saves relationships between genres to a local offline dictionary
+        - saves relationships between genres to a local offline dictionary **Roadblock**
-    4) an offline enhanced version that
-        - uses the offline dictionary for genre information
-        - the online version would default to this when not connected or API problems **Roadblock**
 - I remembered I already obtained an API key, but I didn't remember that the most relevant method, *tag.getSimilar*, open to public use was broken and did not match the functioning version on the website.
 **Tradeoffs**
 - I still wanted to use the API since I knew every other function I tried had worked, so I used Claude to brainstorm possible workarounds.
 - I decided that, since artists also have genre attributes, I could workaround by populating songs2.csv with real song data, use a method to get a similar artists, check their tags for overlap, then check those artists' genres for overlap in songs2.csv.
 - Not very efficient way to search for genre overlap, but it saves relationships to local dictionary, so there will be fewer api calls with continued use.

+**Iterations on Plan:**
+1) _ tests _

 ### Testing Summary
 1) I originally planned to use a useful feature that didn't work (tag comparison), so I used a workaround, importing real song information, approximating stats by the program's metrics, and compare artist tags on artists' profiles instead.